brettvac/brettvac.github.io/docs/embed-video-without-iframe-Joomla.md

 ## **Embedding YouTube Videos In A Joomla\!
 Article Without Iframes Using Shortcodes**

-Using the [Lite Vid Embed content plugin](https://github.com/brettvac/Litevidembed), you can now write an article, throw in five or six video links, and the page would still load instantly.
+Using the <a href="https://github.com/brettvac/Litevidembed" target="_blank" rel="nofollow">Lite Vid Embed content plugin</a>, you can now write an article, throw in five or six video links, and the page would still load instantly.
 No more spinning wheels.
 No more waiting.

 Just type something like {youtube}my-video-url{/youtube} or {vimeo}my-video-url{/vimeo}, and the plugin will do the heavy lifting.